The Rising Nepal

 The Rising Nepal is a Nepalese government-owned daily newspaper published by the Gorkhapatra Sansthan.
 It is a major English-language daily in Nepal.
-It is a sister publication of Gorkhapatra, oldest national daily newspaper of Nepal.
+It is a sister publication of the Nepali-language Gorkhapatra, the oldest national daily newspaper of Nepal.
+Bhimsen Thapaliya is the current Editor-in-Chief of The Rising Nepal national daily.

 History

 The Rising Nepal was established on 16 December 1965 (1 Poush 2022 BS) by the then Panchayat Government.
-Barun Shumsher Rana served as the founding Chief-Editor.
-The newspaper was priced 15 paisa.
+Barun Shumsher Rana served as the founding chief editor.
+The newspaper was priced at 15 paisa.

-The launching copy of the newspaper was discovered in Krishna Bhakta Shrestha, one of the founding reporter's archive in 2021.
+The launching copy of the newspaper was discovered in 2021 in the archives of Krishna Bhakta Shrestha, one of the founding reporters.
 It was handed over to Madan Puraskar Pustakalaya for archiving.
 The historical first copy also contains a signature of the then Crown Prince of Nepal Birendra Shah.